 The Roundtable’s participants encouraged HHS to leverage public-private partnerships and forge new collaborations to drive innovation and accelerate solutions for Lyme.
 CODE summarized their input in a report that described actionable next steps to harness the power of collaboration, data-driven innovation, and emerging technologies for Lyme and tick-borne diseases.
 You can read more about the Roundtable on this HHS blog post and CODE’s blog post here.

 The Roundtable and CODE’s report laid the groundwork for the LymeX Innovation Accelerator, a $25 million public-private partnership launched in 2020 to expedite progress and catalyze change in Lyme disease research.
-CODE is now co-hosting a LymeX Roundtable with HHS and the Steven & Alexandra Cohen Foundation to convene expert stakeholders from the Lyme community to overcome obstacles to progress and develop new data-driven strategies to tackle the disease.
+In April 2021, CODE co-hosted a LymeX Roundtable with HHS and the Steven & Alexandra Cohen Foundation to convene expert stakeholders from the Lyme community to overcome obstacles to progress and develop new data-driven strategies to tackle the disease.
+You can now read the summary report from that Roundtable and join the conversation at lymex.crowdicity.com